docker/docs/language/golang/index.md

 In this guide, you will learn how to create a containerized Go application using Docker.

 Why [Go](https://golang.org/){:target="_blank" rel="noopener" class="_"}?
-Go is an open-source programming language that lets you build simple reliable and efficient software.
+Go is an open-source programming language that lets you build simple, reliable, and efficient software.
 Go is undeniably a major player in the modern Cloud ecosystem; both Docker and Kubernetes are written in Go.

 [golang]: https://golang.org/